RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ##  Let's get startet: How to write a function in Python

 Aim: Write a mathematical function, which (exclusively) squares integer numbers.
-Thus, we are going to generate an Python file named example_1.py and write a function
+Thus, we are going to generate a Python file named example_1.py and write a function.

 	#  I am a function (defined by 'def')
 	def square_int_number(number):
 		squared_nb = number ** 2  # Square input number
 		return squared_nb

-functions are defined via keyword _"def"_.
+Functions are defined via keyword _"def"_.
 By default, functions hold brackets (optionally with input parameters), e.g.

 	def name_of_function(input_1, input_2, input_3)

-The Python interpreter (see Python.exe) is able to understand which parts of the code belong to the function by using _tabs_ to move the text.
+The Python interpreter is able to understand which parts of the code belong to the function by using _tabs_ to move the text.
 This combines good readability and code logic.
 The result is returned with the _"return"_ statement.
 Now, we are going to add a function call at the bottom.